wenjian80/stackedit/readme.md.md

 # Purpose
 1. The purpose of this lab excerise is to minc the same environment setup on premise.
 2. We are using an external database as the soa repository.
 3. We are installing k8 from scratch.
 In this lab however we are not creating a HA for master node.
+We can refer to K8 documentation on how to set it up.
-For lab purpose we are using 1 master and 1 worker.
-Deployment are done in worker node as master are
+4. For lab purpose we are using 1 master and 1 worker.
+Deployment are done in worker node as master are not tainted to run workload.
+5. Since soa on k8 require a PV/PVC, in on prem context it will either a NFS or san storage etc. In this lab we are using Oracle Cloud File System to act as the NFS.

 # 1. Prereq